-For instance, a dominant Thinker, such as an INTP, who suddenly experiences deep feelings (F) of love may report feeling intoxicated and enraptured, as if he’s been transported to a new and beautiful world.
+For instance, a dominant Thinker, such as an INTP, who suddenly experiences feelings (F) of love or infatuation may report feeling intoxicated and enraptured, as if he’s been transported to a new and beautiful world.
 By contrast, a dominant Feeler, such as an INFP, who regularly deals in the currency of emotions, may experience magic or bliss in moments of logical clarity (T).

 The inferior function not only holds the potential for a renewed sense of life and vitality, but also for evil and destruction.
 This becomes especially likely when its needs and desires are repressed or ignored, prompting it to act like an attention-starved child.
 When ignored or neglected, the inferior becomes frustrated, angry, and rebellious.
 If indulged, it may crave and expect even more attention.
 As any parent can testify, dealing with such antics is no small challenge.